All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

 \subsubsection{Totally ordered structures via incidence closure}

-Let $\str{A}$ be a relational structure in finite language $L=\{\rel{}{i};i\in I\}$ with order of its vertices $\leq_\str{A}$ (this order is not part of the language $L$).
-Here we show how to handle the structures with each relation viewed as an ordered set and embeddings of relational structures which moreover preserve these embeddings.
+Let $\str{A}$ be a relational structure in a finite language $L$ with an order on its vertices $\leq_\str{A}$ (which is not a part of the language $L$).
+Here we show how to handle such structures where moreover each relation is viewed as an ordered set and the embeddings need to preserve these orderings.